 INNA-051 is a first-in-class broad-spectrum innate immunomodulator that significantly impacts on the course of a respiratory flu infection

-In a press release by the manufacturer, Ena Respiratory, a phase 2a clinical study of INNA-051, when delivered intra-nasally, significantly reduced the duration of flu infection and led to a dose-related trend towards a reduction in symptom duration.
+Manufacturer Ena Respiratory has revealed that in a phase 2a clinical study, when delivered intra-nasally, INNA-051 significantly reduced the duration of flu infection and led to a dose-related trend towards a reduction in symptom duration.

 The body’s innate immune system is designed to provide the first line of defence against microbial pathogens via the use of Toll-like receptors (TLR), i.e., microbe recognition receptors present on the surface of cells.
 There are several types of TLR produced by cells and evidence suggests that three, TLR2, TLR1 and TLR6 (together with an unknown co-receptor), interact with a large variety of microbial ligands.
 Moreover, any alteration or absence of TLR2 function, correlates with a reduced immune protection against pathogens that possess TLR2 ligands.
 Given the important role of TLRs in the earliest phase of a host’s immune response, the development of TLR agonists is a promising therapeutic strategy.
 In fact, work from 2012 showed that the use of a TLR-2 agonist in mice offered protection against influenza.